Soneso/lumenshine-web-wallet/README.md

 2. Clone the project from this repository

-3. Open project project root directory in a terminal
+3. Open project root directory in a terminal

 4. Install project dependencies with `npm install` command.
 This command might fail at rebuilding the ed25519 library, but it should not cause problems.